GabrielBLisboa/baires-jobs-test/README.md

 And if we do the search first and then click the same term shown in the dropdown item, even less offers are shown.

-The reports with the tests results can be found:
+The reports with the tests results can be found at "target/cucumber-reports/:

-	- As a static Cucumber Report snapshot at the root of this repository
+	- As a static Cucumber Report snapshot

-	- In a file exported by IntelliJ at "target/cucumber-reports/Test Results - Feature__search.html"
+	- As files exported by IntelliJ like "Test Results - Feature__search.html"